b-zurg/react-collapse-pane/docs/README.md

 ?> **Note** There is no limit to the number of divs you have as children.
 The `SplitPane` will split them all accordingly.

 !> The children can be any valid React child, but if a child is `null` it will be excluded from being split or displayed.

+!> You must have **MORE** than one non-null child in the split-pane otherwise it will log an error and simply render the single child.

 ## Styling the Resizer 💅